RijanRegmi/FITME/README.md

-# TrakWell
+# FITME

 ## Project Overview

-**TrakWell** is a comprehensive Java-based application designed to streamline and enhance task management and productivity tracking for teams.
+**FITME** is a comprehensive Java-based application designed to streamline and enhance task management and productivity tracking for teams.
 This project, developed by a team of five dedicated members, aims to provide a seamless experience for users to track their tasks, manage deadlines, and improve overall efficiency.

 ## Table of Contents